How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 This really sucks for locals trying to go about their daily business.

-You’re on holiday and should have all the time in the world, right?
-It’s up to you to make a conscious effort to explore by another means if you don’t want to make life difficult for locals, and yourself.
-You’ll definitely get to see more when you wander leisurely on foot (and in the time you’d spend lining up, no doubt).
+It’s up to us to make a conscious effort to explore by another means if we don’t want to make life difficult for locals, and ourselves.
+We’ll definitely see more when by wandering leisurely on foot (and in the time we’d spend lining up, no doubt).
 Stay longer, take your time and enjoy!

 Obey the local road rules & parking regulations

-If you’re driving around in a new country make sure you know the local road rules and any parking regulations.
-It’s never a good idea to park illegally as this can result in hefty fines or your rental car being towed.
+If driving around in a new country, we need to ensure we know the local road rules and any parking regulations.
+It’s never a good idea to park illegally as this can result in hefty fines or our rental car being towed.
 What an inconvenience that would be on holiday!

-In the small village of Shirakawa-go in the Japanese alps, there’s an increasing number of tourists parking illegally, making it difficult for locals to go about their business.
+In the small residential village of Shirakawa-go in the Japanese Alps, there’s an increasing number of tourists parking illegally, making it difficult for locals to go about their business.
 For such a small town, it has designated parking areas and simply cannot sustain numbers of illegally parked cars.

 TIP: Also remember, some countries drive on the LEFT hand side of the road, which may be a challenge to get used to at first.